-SESSION TOPIC CONTENT AND PROCESS TIMING MCV Resource Part 2: Implementing a baseline assessment- methods Introduce participants to baseline assessment methods (drawing from MCV Part 2 Methods Table; use a visual of the table during session; participants may need time to read through the methods again) Morning 30 minutes for the introduction Activity: Toolbox gallery walk (post answers on large pieces of paper around the room-or virtual equivalent) 1.
+SESSION TOPIC CONTENT AND PROCESS TIMING MCV Resource Part 2: Implementing a baseline assessment- methods Introduce participants to baseline assessment methods.
+For this and subsequent discussions, make an enlarged visual (chart or slide) of the Methods Table from MCV Part 2 to which you can refer.
+Participants may need time to read through the methods again.
+Morning 30 minutes for the introduction Activity: Toolbox gallery walk (post answers on large pieces of paper around the room-or virtual equivalent) 1.
 What methods have you used before?
 2. Which methods would be easiest/most feasible to implement?
 3. Which methods would be more participatory?
-Discuss which methods to use for the five different areas of evidence, taking responses to questions #1-3 above into account.
+Afternoon 2 hours Discuss which methods to use for the five different areas of evidence, taking responses to questions #1-3 above into account.
 Engage participants in a question-and-answer discussion on methods.
-Afternoon 2 hours MCV Resource Part 2: Organizing, analysing, and presenting baseline assessment findings Presentation to participants on how to organise and present baseline assessment findings (drawing from MCV Part 2).
-Discuss and draw attention to Worksheet 2.4 on key audiences (Note: discussion on reporting and challenges will take place on Day 3).
+MCV Resource Part 2: Organizing, analysing, and presenting Presentation to participants on how to organise and present baseline assessment findings (drawing from MCV Part 2).
+Afternoon 40 minutes baseline assessment findings Discuss and draw attention to Worksheet 2.4 on key audiences (Note: discussion on reporting and challenges will occur on Day 3).
 Introduce Parts 3 and 4 reading assignment.
 Participants take turns to share their take-home message from Day 2.
-Afternoon 40 minutes DAY 3 Introduce a performance and outcome evaluations, discuss challenges and ne avt stans • Introduce performance evaluations, including the general steps involved (drawing on MCV Part 3).
+DAY 3 Introduce performance and outcome evaluations, discuss challenges and ne ext steps MCV Resource Part 3: Implementing a performance evaluation Introduce performance evaluations, including the general steps involved (drawing on MCV Part 3).
 Identify the key categories of information for a performance evaluation.
-Buzz group activity: Participants' experiences with performance Morning 40 minutes evaluationsHow often did they repeat it?Who was it for?How did they use it?Plenary discussion.
-MCV Resource Part 3: Implementing a performance evaluation-methods Introduce performance evaluation methods (drawing from MCV Part 3).
-Refer to a visual of the methods table (e.g., use a large chart/slide of the methods table).
+Morning 40 minutes evaluation Buzz group activity: Participants' experiences with performance evaluations • How often did they repeat it?
+Who was it for?How did they use it?
+Plenary discussion.
+MCV Resource Part 3: Implementing a performance evaluation-methods Introduce performance evaluation methods, referring to the large visual you made of the Methods Table from MCV Part 2.
 Participants may need time to read through the methods again.
-Morning 2 hours Group activity: Toolbox Walk-Referring back to Day 2 summary charts and discussion of baseline methods, identify:1.
-Which methods are the same for baseline assessments and performance evaluations?2.
-Which methods are different?
+Morning 2 hours Group activity: Toolbox Walk-referring back to Day 2 summary charts and discussion of baseline methods, identify: 1.
+Which methods are the same for baseline assessments and performance evaluations?
+2. Which methods are different?
 Why are they different?